What Are Death Records in Alaska?

 Eligible persons requesting Alaska death certificates can also ask for expedited processing.
 This rush service is only available to those requesting death records by email and fax.
 The Bureau of Vital Records charges $11 for a rush service.

 FedEx shipping is another delivery option also offered by the agency.
 This is only available for those providing street addresses rather than P.O.
 Boxes.
-FedEx delivery of Alaska death records include both tracking and signature.
-FedEx shipping within Alaska costs $25 while out-of-state delivery costs $30.
+FedEx delivery of Alaska death records includes both tracking and signature.
+FedEx shipping within Alaska costs $25, while out-of-state delivery costs $30.

-For walk-in requests for death records, the Alaska Bureau of Vital Records accepts cash, check, credit card, and money order for these fees.
+For walk-in requests for death records, the Alaska Bureau of Vital Records accepts cash, checks, credit cards, and money orders for these fees.
 Check, money order, and credit card are accepted for mail requests while only credit card is accepted for fax and email requests.
 When paying with a check or money order, make it payable to the Alaska Vital Records Office.

 How Long Does It Take to Get a Death Certificate in Alaska?